hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 * `automatic_failover_enabled` - (Optional) Specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
 If enabled, `number_cache_clusters` must be greater than 1.
 Must be enabled for Redis (cluster mode enabled) replication groups.
 Defaults to `false`.
 * `availability_zones` - (Optional) A list of EC2 availability zones in which the replication group's cache clusters will be created.
 The order of the availability zones in the list is not important.
 * `cluster_mode` - (Optional) Create a native Redis cluster. `automatic_failover_enabled` must be set to true.
 Cluster Mode documented below.
 Only 1 `cluster_mode` block is allowed.
 One of `number_cache_clusters` or `cluster_mode` is required.
 Note that configuring this block does not enable cluster mode, i.e. data sharding, this requires using a parameter group that has the parameter `cluster-enabled` set to true.
-* `engine_version` - (Optional) The version number of the cache engine to be used for the cache clusters in this replication group.
 * `engine` - (Optional) The name of the cache engine to be used for the clusters in this replication group.
 The only valid value is `redis`.
+* `engine_version` - (Optional) The version number of the cache engine to be used for the cache clusters in this replication group.
+If the version is 6 or higher, only the major version can be set, e.g. `6.x`, otherwise, specify the full version desired, e.g. `5.0.6`.
+The actual engine version used is returned in the attribute `actual_engine_version`, [defined below](#actual_engine_version).
 * `final_snapshot_identifier` - (Optional) The name of your final node group (shard) snapshot.
 ElastiCache creates the snapshot from the primary node in the cluster.
 If omitted, no final snapshot will be made.
 * `global_replication_group_id` - (Optional) The ID of the global replication group to which this replication group should belong.
 If this parameter is specified, the replication group is added to the specified global replication group as a secondary replication group; otherwise, the replication group is not part of any global replication group.
 * `kms_key_id` - (Optional) The ARN of the key that you wish to use if encrypting at rest.
 If not supplied, uses service managed encryption.
 Can be specified only if `at_rest_encryption_enabled = true`.